Health Monitoring Practices and Technologies in Prenatal Care

 Background

-Maternal and infant health is fundamental to a healthy society, yet pregnancy may pose many risks and complications.
+Maternal and infant health is fundamental to a healthy society, yet pregnancy may pose many risks and complications, particularly in high-risk cases.
 Early detection and communication of these complications to healthcare professionals is important to ensure the well-being of both mother and child during pregnancy.
 Sensing technologies, particularly wearable devices, have become valuable tools in prenatal care, offering continuous, non-invasive monitoring of essential health indicators.
 However, despite their availability, the adoption of these technologies among expectant mothers and healthcare providers remains limited.
 This underscores the importance of understanding the needs and concerns of all stakeholders involved in prenatal care.
 It’s also essential to recognize that each pregnancy is unique and includes more than just physical and information needs.
 That is why a holistic approach to designing prenatal technologies, one that considers all aspects of pregnancy, including emotional and social dimensions is needed.

 Our Research